sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 ### Time Needed to Execute the Procedure

 The time needed varies based on the number and type of samples collected.
 For a majority of our sampling, five niskin bottles on a CTD rosette are triggered to collect sea water at one depth (e.g., 1-3 m off bottom depending on the weather conditions).
 Then a singular sample is collected from each niskin.
 A cast in the southern Bight of the North Sea is at most 50 m deep and takes roughly 10 minutes (including 3 minutes of calibration time subsurface for the CTD sensors).
-Collecting a 2L subsample from one niskins take between 2-5 minutes, depending on access and size of the Niskin bottle (larger botlles are faster to subsample because there is more pressure on the water to flow out of the Niskin spout/spigot).
+Collecting a 2L subsample from one niskin takes between 2-5 minutes, depending on access and size of the Niskin bottle (larger botlles are faster to subsample because there is more pressure on the water to flow out of the Niskin spout/spigot).
 The total collection time for a singular cast with five niskins triggered and one sample taken from each niskin is 35 minutes on average.

 ## EQUIPMENT